Gnkearney18/3651-Robot/README.md

 - Dynamic mapping instead of hard coded

 ## Other
--Include writeup and 3D models in writeup and link to this project
+- Include writeup and 3D models in writeup and link to this project